 I would like to briefly explain how I am different than other healthcare providers that treat similar musculoskeletal conditions as I do.
 Most of these conditions, whether it is neck or back pain, a rotator cuff issue, knee pain, arthritis or plantar fasciitis, usually have the same underlying cause.
-They are caused by poor posture and dysfunctional movement.
+They are caused by poor posture and poor movement.
 Both of these eventually develop in us all as a result of the multiple falls, injuries and painful episodes we endure throughout our lifetime.

 When you experience pain from an injury, your body has to make compensations in the way you move so you do not cause further pain or injury to the involved tissues.
 These compensations are the result of your nervous system “rewiring” itself to alter your muscle coordination, posture and movement.
 Changing the way you normally move is a good short term strategy to allow healing to take place.
 However, after the injury heals, the altered movement often becomes “hardwired” in your nervous system and now becomes dysfunctional.
 It no longer has a beneficial effect and now becomes detrimental to your entire body.
 Muscles no longer activate and contract in a coordinated manner.
 Bones and joints no longer stay in alignment when you are moving or standing still (poor posture).
 This repetitive, dysfunctional “shifting” of joint alignment over time leads to the common “wear and tear” conditions that plague many of us, including arthritis, tendinitis, herniated discs, etc. The bottom line is pain and injuries lead to bad posture and bad (movement) mechanics.
 This is what causes painful conditions to surface years later for no apparent reason.

 Many people with musculoskeletal conditions that affect their muscles, joints, tendons, nerves, etc. receive all kinds of treatment to alleviate their symptoms.
 They might include anti-inflammatory drugs, injections, or electrical therapies, just to name a few.
-Although they may provide some relief, they never fix the posture and movement problem.
+Although they may provide some relief, they never fix the underlying cause of the problem.